-Assessment Testing dates Grades/ Students Purpose Parent Notification including time Universal Screener iReady - Early Literacy Three times a year - Early August, December, and May K-2 To show and measure growth in reading; and to determine if additional instructional time is needed for mastery.
+Assessment Testing dates Grades/ Students Purpose Parent Notification including time Universal Screener aimsweb Three times a year - Early August, December, and May K-5 To show and measure growth in reading; and to determine if additional instructional time is needed for mastery.
 Information forwarded to parents through students and then parent-teacher conferences.
-Parent can also view results on- line (requires a special password from teachers). iReady - Reading Three times a year - Early August, December, and May 3 - 8 To show and measure growth in reading, and to determine if additional instructional time is needed for mastery.
+Parent can also view results online (requires a special password from teachers). easyCBM Three times a year - Early August, December, and May 6 - 8 To show and measure growth in reading, and to determine if additional instructional time is needed for mastery.
 Information forwarded to parents through students and then parent-teacher conferences.
-Parent can also view results on- line (requires a special password from teachers). iReady - Math Three times a year - Early August, December, and May 1 - 8 To show and measure growth in reading, and to determine if additional instructional time is needed for mastery.
+Parent can also view results online (requires a special password from teachers). iReady - Math Three times a year - Early August, December, and May K - 8 To show and measure growth in reading, and to determine if additional instructional time is needed for mastery.
 Information forwarded to parents through students and then parent-teacher conferences.
-Parent can also view results on- line (requires a special password from teachers).
-Benchmark Assessments (optional) Three times a year - Early August, December, and May K - 8 To show and measure growth in reading according to grade level standards.
-Information forwarded to parents through students and then parent-teacher conferences.
-Parent can also view results on- line (requires a special password from teachers).
-Unit Assessments (optional) Grades K will test October, November, February, March and May.
-Grade 1 will test September, November, January, March, and May; Grades 2 will test September, November, December, February, March and May - the last test is optional.
-K - 8 To identify students' level of mastery as it relates to grade level standards.
-Information forwarded to parents through students and then parent-teacher conferences.
-Parent can also view results on- line (requires a special password from teachers).
-Identified - Special AIMSWeb Every two weeks, beginning late August with special To increase all students' achievement and ultimately close gaps in achievement.
+Parent can also view results online (requires a special password from teachers).
+Identified - Special aimsweb Every two weeks, beginning late August Identified students with special needs (IEP and/or RTI) To increase all students' achievement and ultimately close gaps in achievement.
 Last school day of the month.
-Pre-test for EOCs Algebra I and II, English I, II, and III, Biology, others added as needed (optional) Early August and January, when applicable 9 - 11 Analysis of strengths and weaknesses.
-Students convey results to parents - two weeks or when applicable Safety Career Technical Education(CTE) Safety Test First week of the CTE course - early August and January, when applicable 9 - 12 Ensure students' knowledge of safety before any shop participation.
+Safety Career Technical Education(CTE) Safety Test First week of the CTE course - early August and January, when applicable 9 - 12 Ensure students' knowledge of safety before any shop participation.
 Students convey results to parents - two weeks after completion of test.
 Exams Semester Exams Policy 4.600 - page 2, lines 32-33 End of semester - late May and December, when applicable 9 - 12 Summation of mastery of terminal objectives.
 Students convey results to parents - late May and December, when applicable.